 Wisconsin is facing an unprecedented nursing shortage.
 The baccalaureate nursing program helps to fill the growing demand for nurses in our community and Wisconsin at large.
 Not only does a nursing career have the potential to provide a great livelihood, it is a helping profession that is enriching and rewarding.
 Nursing graduates will be prepared academically and professionally to transition into the ever-changing healthcare environment.

 The Lakeshore Community Foundation provides scholarships to Manitowoc County residents enrolled in nursing programs at Silver Lake College and Lakeshore Technical College.
-For the academic year of 2015-16, $40,000 will be awarded.

 Nursing scholarships also are awarded to nursing students at Silver Lake College through the recently established Sister Marion Gillis Endowed Scholarship for Nursing.
 Returning students receive priority consideration.
 This is an endowed scholarship, which awards approximately $5,000 per academic year; two $2,500 scholarships are given.